Choosing The Best Portable Air Compressor For Car Tires

 Cubic Feet per Minute (CFM)

-Cubic Feet per Minute is the measure of how much air a portable air pump is able to send to the tire it's inflating.
+Cubic Feet per Minute is the measure of how much air a portable air pump for cars is able to send to the tire it's inflating.

-In other words, how much air the compressor is able to send down the air hose to be used to fill up your tires.
+In other words, how much air the compressor pump is able to send down the air hose to be used to fill up your car or truck tires.

-The larger the CFM rating a portable compressor has, the quicker it will be able to inflate your tires.
-However, a compressor with a higher CFM rating will be larger, which requires more power from your vehicle (higher amperage draw).
+The larger the CFM rating a portable air compressor pump has, the quicker it will be able to inflate your tires.
+However, a compressor with a higher CFM rating will be larger, which requires more power from your auto (higher amperage draw).

-This isn't necessarily a bad thing, just that a more powerful compressor (higher CFM) will need to be connected directly to your vehicle's battery as a 12-volt outlet won't be able to supply the necessary power.
+This isn't necessarily a bad thing, just that a more powerful portable air compressor pump (higher CFM) will need to be connected directly to your car's battery as a 12-volt outlet won't be able to supply the necessary power.

-A compressor will have a different CFM rating depending on the air pressure it is 'pressing' against.
+An air compressor pump will have a different CFM rating depending on the air pressure it is 'pressing' against.

 For example, if a tire is completely flat (0 PSI), a compressor will have zero resistance to 'press' against and will be able to have a higher output.
-Therefore, a compressor has it's highest CFM rating at 0 PSI.
+Therefore, an air compressor pump has it's highest CFM rating at 0 PSI.

-As the pressure inside the tire increases, the compressor has to work harder to put more air in, so its CFM rating decreases as the tire pressure increases.
+As the pressure inside the tire increases, the air compressor pump has to work harder to put more air in, so its CFM rating decreases as the pressure increases.

 For example, the Viair 400P Automatic has a 2.30 CFM rating at 0 PSI but drops down to 1.54 CFM at 60 PSI.

-A small air compressor with a 100% duty cycle will have a lower Cubic Foot per Minute rating than a similarly sized compressor with a lower duty cycle (such as 33%).
+A small air compressor for tires with a 100% duty cycle will have a lower Cubic Foot per Minute rating than a similarly sized air compressor with a lower duty cycle (such as 33%).

 Viair Explains Cubic Feet per Minute (CFM)

-Viair has a couple of automatic mini air compressor models, but what in the heck does this mean?
+Viair has a couple of automatic portable air compressor models, but what in the heck does this mean?

 This is usually done by releasing the trigger of an inflation 'gun'.
 Being able to 'pause' an air compressor serves two purposes:

 1) You can move from one tire to another without having to shut off the compressor.
-Many (including some Viair models reviewed) portable compressors require you to turn them off before you disconnect the air chuck from the tire to move it to the the next tire.
+Many (including some Viair models reviewed) portable compressors require you to turn them off before you disconnect the air chuck from the tire valve to move it to the the next one.

-2) It allows you to get an accurate tire pressure reading.
-With a typical small portable air compressor, the built-in pressure gauge isn't accurate when the pump is actively putting air into the tires.
+2) It allows you to get an accurate pressure reading.
+With a typical tire inflator, the built-in pressure gauge isn't accurate when the pump is actively putting air into the tires.

-This means in order to see how much air is in the tire, you need to switch off the pump, take the pressure reading, and turn the pump back on if more air is needed.
+This means to read the pressure, you need to switch off the pump, take the pressure reading, and turn the pump back on if more air is needed.